Universal Relations for Elastic Hybrid Stars and Quark Stars: Background and Perturbation Equations

 where

 Here, $z = n_r / n_t$, where $n_r\,(n_t)$ is the linear particle number density in radial (tangential) direction.
 The variables with an overhead tilde represent the unsheared components.

-We integrate Eqs.~(\ref{eq: TOV(reformulated) m})--(\ref{eq: TOV(reformulated) z}) under the following boundary conditions to obtain the background and $\sigma_0$ profiles of the elastic star.
+We integrate Eqs.~\eqref{eq: TOV(reformulated) m}--(\ref{eq: TOV(reformulated) z}) under the following boundary conditions to obtain the background and $\sigma_0$ profiles of the elastic star.
 The boundary conditions near $r=0$ are given by

 where the variables with a subscript $c$ represent the values at the center, which are unsheared by construction.
-From the solid quark core to the fluid envelope in the HS models (or the vacuum in the QS models), $\sigma_0$ is discontinuous, and the junction condition on $\tilde{p}$ is given by
+From the solid quark core to the fluid envelope in the HS models (or the vacuum in the QS models), $\sigma_0$ is discontinuous.
+By requiring $p_r$ to be continuous across the core-envelope interface, we substitute Eqs.~\eqref{eq: sigma0} and~\eqref{eq: S2} into Eq.~\eqref{eq: pr} to obtain the junction condition on $\tilde{p}$,

 where the variables with a subscript $-$ $(+)$ represent the values evaluated at the core (envelope) side of the interface.
 For the HS models with a fluid envelope, $\tilde{p}_{+} = p_\text{trans}$ at the outer side of the interface; for the QS models, $\tilde{p}_{+} = 0$ as the vacuum is reached directly outside the solid quark core.
-We refer the readers to Refs.~\cite{Karlovini:2002fc,Dong:2024lte} for more discussion of this junction condition.
+We refer the readers to Refs.~\cite{Karlovini:2002fc,Dong:2024lte} for more discussions on this junction condition.
 The boundary condition on $\tilde{p}$ at the stellar surface is given by

 i.e., a vanishing radial pressure.
 The total gravitational mass $M$ and radius $R$ of the star are determined when the above boundary condition is met.
 Finally, the boundary condition on $e^{\nu}$ at $R$ is given by